Automorphism groups of rigid affine surfaces: the identity component: NC-pairs

 \subsection{Birational transformations of NC-pairs}

 \begin{definition} Let $X$ be a normal projective surface over $\K$ and $D$ be a reduced effective divisor on $X$.
 The pair $(X,D)$ is called an {\em $NC$-pair} if $D$ is a normal crossing divisor (i.e., the only singularities of $D$ are nodes) contained in the smooth locus of $X$.
-An NC-pair $(X,D)$ is called an {\em SNC-pair} if $D$ is a simple normal crossing divisor, i.e., each component of $D$ is smooth and any two components of $D$ are disjoint or intersect at a single point. \end{definition} Clearly, an NC-pair $(X,D)$ is not an SNC-pair if and only if $D$ has either a nodal component, or a pair of components with more than one point in common.
+An NC-pair $(X,D)$ is called an {\em SNC-pair} if $D$ is a simple normal crossing divisor, i.e., each component of $D$ is smooth and any two components of $D$ either are disjoint or intersect at a single point.
+An NC-pair $(X,D)$ is called \textit{minimal} if the contraction of a $(-1)$-curve on $X$ that is a component of $D$ does not lead to a new NC-pair. \end{definition} Clearly, an NC-pair $(X,D)$ is not an SNC-pair if and only if $D$ has either a nodal component or a pair of components with more than one point in common.
 As an example, one can consider the pair $(\PP^2,C)$, where $C\subset\PP^2$ is a nodal cubic curve.
-Any NC-pair is dominated by an SNC-pair.
-For instance, in the above example such a domination is obtained after blowing up $\PP^2$ in the node of $C$ and one more blowing up in a node of the resulting curve, cf.\ Example \ref{deformations-remark}. \begin{definition} Let $(X,D)$ and $(X',D')$ be NC-pairs.
-We denote by \begin{enumerate} \item $\Bir((X,D),(X',D'))$ the group of birational transformations $X\dashrightarrow X'$ which restrict to biregular isomorphisms of the complements $X\setminus \supp D\isom X'\setminus \supp D'$; \item $\Bir(X,D)$ the group $\Bir((X,D),(X,D))$; \item $\Aut(X,D)$ the group of biregular automorphisms of $X$ that preserve $D$; \item $\Aut^\natural(X,D)$ the subgroup of $\Aut(X,D)$ of automorphisms preserving each component and each node of $D$; \item $\Aut^{\0}(X,D)$ the identity component of $\Aut(X,D)$. \end{enumerate} \end{definition} \begin{remark} The group $\Bir(X,D)$ is naturally isomorphic to the automorphism group of the complement $Y=X\setminus \supp D$.
-Indeed, for $g\in\Bir(X,D)$ the restriction $g|_Y$ is an automorphism of $Y$, and any $f\in\Aut (Y)$ extends to a unique birational transformation of $X$.
+Any NC-pair is dominated by an SNC-pair via a birational morphism.
+For instance, in the example above such a domination is obtained after blowing $\PP^2$ up in the node of $C$ and performing another blowup in a node of the resulting curve, cf.\ Example \ref{deformations-remark}. \begin{definition} Let $(X,D)$ and $(X',D')$ be NC-pairs.
+We denote by \begin{enumerate} \item $\Bir((X,D),(X',D'))$ the set of birational transformations $X\dashrightarrow X'$ that restrict to biregular isomorphisms of the complements $X\setminus \supp D\isom X'\setminus \supp D'$; \item $\Bir(X,D)$ the group $\Bir((X,D),(X,D))$; \item $\Aut(X,D)$ the group of biregular automorphisms of $X$ that preserve $D$; \item $\Aut^\natural(X,D)$ the subgroup of $\Aut(X,D)$ of automorphisms preserving every component and every node of $D$; \item $\Aut^{\0}(X,D)$ the identity component of $\Aut(X,D)$. \end{enumerate} \end{definition} \begin{remark} The group $\Bir(X,D)$ is naturally isomorphic to the automorphism group $\Aut(Y)$ of the complement $Y=X\setminus \supp D$.
+Indeed, for $g\in\Bir(X,D)$ the restriction $g|_Y$ is an automorphism of $Y$, and any $f\in\Aut (Y)$ extends to a unique birational transformation $(X, D) \dasharrow (X,D)$.